eos/eos/doc/basics.rst

 An observable can be handled just like any other Python object.
-For example, we can readily create a list of observables that differ only by one of their kinematic variables, e.g. to plot an observables as a function of the kinematic variable.
+For example, we can readily create a list of observables that differ only by one of their kinematic variables, e.g. to plot an observable as a function of one of its kinematic variable.

 .. code:: ipython3